Evaluating Effectiveness of Board Meetings

 Yamada

-Mr. Yamada is a co-founder and owner of an IT-related Business-to-Business company focused on machine learning and deep learning.
+Member of the Board Mr. Yamada is a co-founder and owner of an IT-related Business-to-Business company focused on machine learning and deep learning.
 As an entrepreneur, he successfully listed the company on the Tokyo Stock Exchange Mother’s Market during the company’s fifth term.
-In addition to being a director and Chief Technology Officer of a venture company, he has extensive experience as a specialist (patent attorney).
+In addition to being a director and Chief Technology Officer of an emerging IT company, he has extensive experience as a specialist of intellectual property (patent attorney).
 Mr. Yamada provides appropriate advice and suggestions at the Company’s Board of Directors based on his experience as an entrepreneur and from his perspective as someone in the thirties age as well as his in-depth insights in relation to technology.

 Reasons for Appointing Outside Directors & Attendance Record